mahdi-zahedi/Memristor-CIM-tile-architecture-TUDeflt-/README.md

-# Memristor CIM tile architecture TUDelft
+# Memristor CIM tile architecture TU Delft

 ## Setup guide
 This guide assumes that you are using Linux Ubuntu/Pop!_OS